SwarnaIslam/GHG-Exploration/readme.md

 ## Features

-- Map in three focus areas (human-caused GHG emissions, natural sources and sinks of GHG emissions, and large GHG emission events) using innovative combinations of satellite and model based data and a graph on the trends of greenhouse gas emissions (CO2, CH4) over a period of time.
-Also our bot "Ogrodut" is here to help users understand the map and clarify their doubts regarding map and analysis.
+- Map in the three focus areas (human-caused GHG emissions, natural sources and sinks of GHG emissions, and large GHG emission events) using innovative combinations of satellite and model based data and a graph on the trends of greenhouse gas emissions (CO2, CH4) over a period of time.
+Also our bot "Ogrodut" is here to help users understand the map and clarify their doubts regarding map and data analysis.
 - Education section to enlighten users about what is greenhouse gas effect, more details about CO2, CH4, Fluorinated gas.
-We suggested sustainable solutions towards the climate change problem for policy makers and communities.
+We suggested sustainable solutions towards the climate change problem for decision-makers and communities.
-- A quiz section to know which sectors contribute to greenhouse gas emissions as an anthropogenic source and a natural source.
+- A quiz section to know which sectors contribute to greenhouse gas emissions as anthropogenic sources and natural sources.
-- A bot named "Ogrodut" to help users to clarify their doubts and understand topics related to greenhouse gas effect.
+- A bot named "OgrodutBot" to help users to clarify their doubts and understand topics related to greenhouse gas effect.
-- A mobile game named "Nobayon" to simulate how we can reduce greenhouse gas emissions in our environment and make it more green world.
+- A mobile game named "Nobayon" to simulate how much greenhouse gasses are emitted by the objects or elements around them and their contribution to the increasing temperature.
-- Users can set the option to provide them with the notification via email if there is any sudden plume in their selected area.
+- Users can set the option to provide them with the notification via email if there is any sudden plume in their selected area while truning on the notification option.
 - User fiendly application